wharton/django-base-theme/README.md

 4.)
 You can find an example of an app's base.html file here: https://github.com/wharton/django-base-theme/blob/master/base_theme/templates/your_app/base.html

 5.)
 And that is all you need to get started!
-    Remember extends must always be at the top of your file and nothing can be above it.
+    Remember extends must always be at the top of your file.

 6.)
 You can find different layouts for your app here: https://github.com/wharton/django-base-theme/tree/master/base_theme/templates.